wri/ndc/NPL-NDC-AT.md

 ### A. BACKGROUND

 Nepal, a least developed mountainous and land-locked country, is one of the least contributors to the emissions of greenhouse gases (GHGs).
-With aspirations of development and is constrained given that it is one of the most vulnerable countries to the adverse impacts of climate change improving the country's economy; its development agenda is constrained given that it is one of the most vulnerable countries to the adverse impact of climate change.
+With aspirations of development and improving the country's economy; its development agenda is constrained given that it is one of the most vulnerable countries to the adverse impact of climate change.

 #### 1. Nepal's vulnerability to climate change